How can people and nature coexist?

 University of Glasgow's environmental sustainability degree program, and

-and the Open University, and so is a speaker extremely qualified to talk
+and the Open University, and so am very qualified to talk

 on this subject.

 "For the second time, I must congratulate you on giving us a talk which was not only most professional in execution,

 but also put over controversial and key issues in a supremely measured way.